caporaso-lab/developing-with-qiime2/book/plugins/explanations/types-of-types.md

 ```

 QIIME 2 semantic types help with this, because they provide information on what the data in a QIIME 2 `.qza` file means without having to parse anything in the `data` directory.
-All QIIME 2 artifacts have a semantic type associated with them (it's one of the pieces of information stored in the `metadata.yaml` file), and QIIME 2 methods will describe what semantic types they take as input(s), and what semantic types they generate as output(s).
+All QIIME 2 artifacts are are associated with a semantic type that define what the data they contain means.

 ## Putting it together